Skip To Main Content

 School of Software and Microelectronics of Peking University

 Yuejian Fang is an associate professor at Peking University School of Software and Microelectronics.
 He conducts research on privacy computing, AI, and blockchain.
-The center at School of Software and Microelectronics of Peking University will participate in the oneAPI industry initiative through teaching in class, developing, and broadly sharing new local language curriculum to enable and expand oneAPI adoption in PRC universities.
+The center at School of Software and Microelectronics of Peking University will participate in the oneAPI industry initiative by teaching in class, developing, and broadly sharing new local language curriculum to enable and expand oneAPI adoption in PRC universities.

 Science and Technology Facilities Council (STFC) - UK Research and Innovation